 I feel a purpose and sense of accomplishment when working towards these goals.

-However, should I therefore sacrifice everything in my life in order to reach that purpose?
+However, should I sacrifice everything in my life in order to reach that purpose?
 Should I work 100 hours a week, disregard any relationships and use sleep medication just to fall asleep under the stress?

 However, if I spend the rest of my life similar to how I spent my last weekend (enjoying the sun and walking through the forest) I will also miss long-term happiness.
 That's because I won't feel like my life has a purpose.